Loading chat...

 AI Summary

-• Requires virtual currency kiosk operators to hold a money transmission license and register with the state department before locating kiosks in Alaska
+• Virtual currency kiosk operators must hold a money transmission license and register with the department before operating in Alaska

 Legislative Description